 4.2 When you pay a bill, make a note of the date, supplier and amount.

-- If you pay several invoices in one payment, write down each amount and the total.
+- If you pay several invoices in one payment, enter each amount and the total.

 - Take the invoice out of the Purchases Unpaid file and write the date and how it was paid in the top right-hand corner.